eljef/go_auth/README.md

-# ElJef Auth
+# Auth

-ElJef Auth is a package to provide authentication support.
-It provides hashing, password validation, and token generation and storage functionality.
+Auth is a package that provides authentication and authorization support.
+It provides hashing, password validation, and token generation functionality.

 ## Project Maintenance

-The ElJef Auth project is maintained with standard golang utilities, controlled via make.
+This project is maintained with standard golang utilities, controlled via make.
 To see all Makefile targets, simply run `make help` from the root source directory of the project.